• Retirement Lifestyle

 Tertiary Care

 Tertiary care is the highest level of specialized medical treatment that focuses on more complex diseases and conditions.
-This type of care is typically provided by academic medical centers with access to a range of sophisticated diagnostics.
-And therapeutic equipment, highly trained physicians, and specialists from different fields.
+This type of care is typically provided by academic medical centers with access to a range of sophisticated diagnostics along with therapeutic equipment, highly trained physicians, and specialists from different fields.

 – Intensive care units (ICUs)